Mental-Health-In-Tech/tech-blues-capstone/README.md

 ---

 ### 1. Project Description
-We will be using a Classification model to see if we can predict the drivers of mental health and whether or not they interfere with tech employees in the workplace.
+We will be using a classification model to predict cases of work interference due to mental health.
+A feature importance analysis will then be run on the model to determine what causes work interference.
 <br>
 <br>